-- Online: - One 4.5-hour live session. - (1.5 hours of pre-work required prior to the session.) - \circ Two weeks of time to prepare and implement a listening circle. - One 2.5-hour live session to conclude the experience. - Facilitating Listening Circles is also offered as a public event for individuals and small groups to attend with other learners.
+- Online: - o One 4.5-hour live session, following 1.5 hours of pre-work prior to first session. - o Two weeks of time to prepare and implement a listening circle. - o One 2.5-hour live session to conclude the experience. - Facilitating Listening Circles is also offered as a public event for individuals and small groups to attend with other learners.